HaedronResearch/DateTimeDataFrames.jl/README.md

 # DateTimeDataFrames.jl

-Extends `DataFrames.jl` with basic time series utilities, for `DateTime` indexed DataFrames.
+Extends `DataFrames.jl` with basic time series utilities, for `DateTime` indexed `DataFrame`s.
-Intended to be small and [suckless](https://suckless.org/), exporting as few new keywords as possible.
+Intended to be small, intuitive, and [suckless](https://suckless.org/).
+This package is a work in progress.

 Contains simple verbs/extensions for time series functionality including:
 * `subset()`